jowens-axway/axway-open-docs/content/en/docs/apim_relnotes/20210130_apip_relnotes.md

 ### Security improvements

 * Improved readability of all logs redirected to stdout.
-* Added support for the anti-virus service running on a remote machine, previously it had to be running on the same server as API Portal.
+* Added support for the anti-virus service (ClamAV) running on a remote machine, previously it had to be running on the same server as API Portal.

 ### UI modernization improvements